Single Sign-On (SSO) Configuration

 Key Features

-- Enterprise Authentication: Users log in with their Microsoft 365 / Azure AD credentials
+- Enterprise Authentication: Users log in with their corporate identity provider credentials

 - Automatic User Provisioning: New users are automatically created on first SSO login